Trip Finder

 Kenny Smith, father of Robert, 2024 Iceland Student

-Your summer kicks off with our mandatory Staff Training from May 16 – 29, 2025, in the rolling hills of Western North Carolina!
-A portion of our training will also be spent in the backcountry of Pisgah National Forest simulating a Moondance trip, giving first-year leaders a chance to practice and teach the skills they have learned throughout Staff Training.
+Your summer kicks off with our mandatory Staff Training from May 16 – 29, 2026, in the rolling hills of Western North Carolina!
+A portion of our training will also be spent in the backcountry of Pisgah National Forest, simulating a Moondance trip, giving first-year leaders a chance to practice and teach the skills they have learned throughout Staff Training.

-Our administrative team travels from our headquarters in Nashville, TN to join you and dive into briefings about your trip, students, and your roles and responsibilities as a leader.
+Our administrative team travels from our headquarters in Nashville, TN, to join you and facilitate a spectacular two weeks.
+During training, we’ll dive into briefings about your trip, students, and your roles and responsibilities as a leader.
 The excitement ramps up as our veteran leaders take the reins, sharing invaluable lessons and first-hand experiences on leading with responsibility, safety, compassion, and confidence.
 You will be mixed with some of the most dynamic, energetic, and enthusiastic people you’ll ever meet.

 Between sessions on topics like mental health, risk management, and group dynamics, you’ll have plenty of opportunities to bond with your co-leader team by participating in group games, talent shows, and of course – Moonup!
 Our mission is clear: we want you to have an unforgettable experience so you can provide the same for your students.
 Staff Training is a balance of hard work and fun, both of which are deeply valued here at Moondance.